metas-mk/100-days-of-code/r2-log.md

 - Refactored mapStateToProps.
 Extracted logic from component to mapStateToProps method.
 The method takes another argument `ownProps` which is a reference to the component props.

 - Any computation that shall be done on the Redux state, shall be done in the mapStateToProps method instead of component itself.

+### R2D35 - August 25th, 2019

+#### Blog Project, ReactJS/ Redux learning

+After finishing the practice blog project it happens that each Instance of UserHeader makes a request to the API to receive the user data.
+This is not efficient.
+If a user is already know, the user data shall be reused and the additional requests shall be avoided.